EhWhoAmI/scs/README.md

 4. Why Java?
     - Short answer: Why not.
-    - Long one: Because I am better in java and java sounds cool.
+    - Long one: Because I am better in java and java sounds cool. though we might change to C++ after this is up and running!

 ### How this works